-The Board has delegated to the BSCC responsibility for ensuring that Kroo's culture remains consistent with its founding principles and oversee the development of social and ethical behaviour throughout the business.
+The Board has delegated to the BSCSC responsibility for ensuring that Kroo's culture remains consistent with its founding principles and overseeing the development of social and ethical behaviour throughout the business.

-The BSCC is chaired by the Chair of the Board and meets at least semi-annually.
+The Board Social Conscience & Sustainability Committee is chaired by the Chair of the Board and met 2 times during 2022.